-Kevin Bankston, senior counsel at the Center for Democracy and Technology, said that fervent moderation can have "absurd and censorious" results.
+Kevin Bankston, Director, Open Technology Institute, said that fervent moderation can have "absurd and censorious" results.
 In September 2012, Facebook removed a cartoon of a bare-chested Eve in the Garden of Eden that was published by The New Yorker due to Facebook's policy to remove content that is sexually loaded.
+In 2015 Facebook exercised similar censorship when it removed a photo of a 19th century painting, and again when it censored images of the prophet Muhammad in Turkey.